shortlink-org/shortlink/internal/services/bot/README.md

 # Bot

-Integraion with chat-message platform
+Integraion with a chat-message platform

 Bot for:

   - Telegram

 ### Getting Started